-As you're enjoying the income from your Q4 Amazon and eBay sales, you should be looking ahead to some simple year end/early 2017 spending and budgeting.
+As you're enjoying the income from your Q4 Amazon and eBay sales, you should be looking ahead to some simple 2019 spending and budgeting.
 Extra money is always easy to spend, but please do it wisely and with some forethought.
 To help you, I've aggregated some ideas.
 Take action!

 Here we go: